OliverMaerz/layeriov2/README.md

   -H 'cache-control: no-cache' \
   -H 'referer: http://127.0.0.1:8000/sharings/11/users'
 ```
-... and this returns a response like the following:
+... and this returns a response body like the following:

 ```json
 {